A Travel Price Comparison for United States of America Miami vs. Cincinnati for Vacations, Tours, and Honeymoons

 Which is Bigger, Miami or Cincinnati?

-Miami is bigger, and its population is about 25% larger than the population of Cincinnati.
-When comparing the population of Miami vs. Cincinnati, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Miami has a larger population, and is about 25% larger than the population of Cincinnati.
+When comparing the sizes of Miami and Cincinnati, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Miami or Cincinnati?